MediaMath/t1-php/README.md

 ### Using the LIMIT parameter <a name="usage-limits"></a>

 The T1 API docs state that to limit results to objects belonging to a particular parent you should append `/limit/key=value` to your URI.
-In this SDK you instead pass the requirement as a parameter in the `read()` method's options array.
+In this SDK you pass the requirement as a parameter in the `read()` method's options array instead.

 #### Limiting based upon a member property (eg: advertiser id)